 MacPhee’s daughter, Nancy, stated that she hadn’t even realized her father had entered hibernation.
 “He was chiming in about as much as he usually does when I talk to him and my mom”, said Becker.
 “I thought he was just humming noncommittally, but it turns out he was snoring.”
 She then startled at the sound of what she thought was the lawn mower starting up again, but then realized it was just her father clearing his throat from the other room.

-Christensen’s research has found that the average North American father’s mind has “great capacity for remembering the specs of every John Deere machine, but no capacity for remembering the of their ’s friends.”
+Christensen’s research has found that the average North American father’s mind has “great capacity for remembering the specs of every John Deere machine, but no capacity for remembering the names of their children’s friends.”

 Christensen will continue to monitor dads across the nation as they prepare for the annual migration to their respective family cookouts, where they will linger by the grill to give unsolicited advice.